Us.

 In 2015, the devastating loss of my eldest son to gun violence to another native man lit a fire within me.
 The tragedy crystallized the urgent need to address the complex issues that put our Indigenous communities at risk.

 Stemming from a lineage that has been active in defending Indigenous rights since first contact, and propelled by my family’s media history, I felt a deep calling.
 My aunt, Dr. Harriett Skye, was a groundbreaker in Indigenous journalism, hosting her own TV show in the 1970s and leaving an indelible impact on the field.
-Inspired by her and my family’s activism, I founded Native Daily Network.
+Inspired by her and my family’s generational and changemaking advocacy, I founded Native Daily Network.

 We serve as environmental guardians, cultural preservers and a media amplifier, fiercely committed to elevating Indigenous voices, advancing education, and protecting Uŋčí Maká (Grandmother Earth).
 This mission is not just organizational; it’s deeply personal, an act of love and resistance for the future of our communities.